VeerOneGPT/galileo-glass-ui/docs/components/glass-charts.md

 The `GlassDataChart` component is an advanced visualization tool that combines beautiful glass morphism styling with powerful data visualization capabilities.
 It features physics-based interactions, smooth animations, and rich customization options.

+> **New in v1.0.5**: GlassDataChart now features a modular architecture, quality tier system for adaptive rendering, and full React 19 compatibility.
+See the [ModularGlassDataChart](#modularglasskpdatachart) section below for more details.

 ### Key Features

 - **Glass Morphism Styling**: Beautiful glass-like surfaces with blur effects and transparency